5 Most Common Edible Mushrooms in Missouri

 To get the best taste out of your morels, sear them in oil on high heat, like any other mushroom.
 The morel will brown nicely; you can continue softening them on a lower heat.

-Be careful with adding butter, as it could burn this edible mushroom before the morels are brown enough.
+Be careful with adding butter, as it could burn before it’s brown enough.

 I recommend the following recipes: